- Doctors Specialists

 Tinnitus is a symptom, not a disease, and it has a variety of causes that may arise anywhere in the hearing mechanism.
-It begins in the ear with the tympanic membrane and the cochlea, where sound is transmitted into electrical energy for the brain to perceive.
+It begins in the ear with the tympanic membrane and the cochlea, where the sound is transmitted and transformed into electrical energy for the brain to perceive.

-- Tinnitus that is throbbing (pulsatile) may be due to blood flow through arteries and veins adjacent to the ear, as well as tumors that are vascular, having increased blood flow within them.
+- Blood flow and/or tumors: Throbbing Tinnitus (pulsatile) may be due to blood flow through arteries and veins adjacent to the ear, as well as vascular tumors, meaning that they have increased blood flow within them.

 - Temporomandibular joint (TMJ) abnormalities may cause a repeated clicking sound in the ear.